-In web development, we call it a “responsive website”.
+In website design, we call it a “responsive website”.

 So how do you know whether your site is responsive or not? – Use this free tool by Google.

-Now I don’t want to get into some fancy technical but to simply explain this, schema markup was founded at Schema.org, which is a form of microdata.
+Now I don’t want to get into some fancy technical but to simply explain this, schema markup or structured data was founded at Schema.org, which is a form of microdata.

 The yellow highlighted portions are what a schema structure would do.
 It displays small snippets on search results, which can make your site stand out.